hazelnutcloud/eth-book/src/part-1-genesis/chapter-03-crowdsale-early-development.md

 # Chapter 3: The Crowdsale and Early Development

-On July 22, 2014, at exactly 9:00 AM Pacific Time, the Ethereum crowdsale went live.
-Within the first twelve hours, the project had raised over 3,700 bitcoins—worth approximately $2.3 million at the time.
+On July 22, 2014, at exactly 9:00 AM Pacific Time, the Ethereum crowdsale went live.[^1] Within the first twelve hours, the project had raised over 3,700 bitcoins—worth approximately $2.3 million at the time.
 Vitalik Buterin watched the numbers climb from a coffee shop in Toronto, refreshing the dashboard every few minutes.
 Each contribution represented not just funding, but a vote of confidence in a vision that existed only in code repositories and whitepapers.

 The crowdsale would run for 42 days, becoming one of the largest crowdfunding efforts in history at that time.
 More importantly, it would establish a new model for funding open-source protocols—one that aligned incentives between developers and early adopters while avoiding traditional venture capital structures.